ClickHouse/ClickHouse/docs/en/operations/opentelemetry.md

 ClickHouse creates `trace spans` for each query and some of the query execution stages, such as query planning or distributed queries.

-To be useful, the tracing information has to be exported to a monitoring system that supports `OpenTelemetry`, such as `Jaeger` or `Prometheus`.
-ClickHouse avoids a dependency on a particular monitoring system, instead only providing the tracing data through a system table. `OpenTelemetry` trace span information [required by the standard](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#span) is stored in the [system.opentelemetry_span_log](../operations/system-tables/opentelemetry_span_log.md) table.
+To be useful, the tracing information has to be exported to a monitoring system that supports OpenTelemetry, such as [Jaeger](https://jaegertracing.io/) or [Prometheus](https://prometheus.io/).
+ClickHouse avoids a dependency on a particular monitoring system, instead only providing the tracing data through a system table.
+OpenTelemetry trace span information [required by the standard](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#span) is stored in the [system.opentelemetry_span_log](../operations/system-tables/opentelemetry_span_log.md) table.

 The table must be enabled in the server configuration, see the `opentelemetry_span_log` element in the default config file `config.xml`.
 It is enabled by default.